 Signs Of Life

-The first signs of the arrival of spring are exciting and changing every day as temperatures begin to rise and lush new growth begins to blanket the countryside.
-From May into June the availability of food and temperature swings begin to change mature bucks’ personalities.
-Bucks, especially mature bucks, are often solitary animals, slowly start to regroup with other bucks.
-Occasionally there may be as many as 8 to 12 bucks of mixed age classes in a bachelor group heading into summer.
+The first signs of the arrival of spring are warming and as unpredictable as a tornado as temperatures begin to rise and fall almost on a daily basis and lush new growth begins to blanket the countryside.
+From late April into May the availability of quality food and temperature swings begin to change whitetails personalities.
+Bucks, especially older bucks, are often solitary animals, slowly start to reform bachelor groups as spring progresses.
+Bachelor Groups may consist of as many as 6 to 12 bucks of mixed age classes in a bachelor piling on the pounds going heading into summer.

 High Octane Spring Foods

-Whitetails seek the first available high-quality food in the spring to revamp their winter-ravaged bodies from Old Man Winter and the rigors of the rut.
-The first new sprouting native vegetation has more nutrition in it than it will have at any other time of the year.
-The protein content in this new spring growth soars with nutrition.
-Whitetails turn to fresh new grasses and forbs.
-The new browse shoots from these native plants are highly nutritious, bringing high octane nutrition from 17% to 28% to lactating does and boosting muscle and weight loss on bucks to begin antler development.
+All Whitetails will seek the first available high-quality Browse and green food in early spring to revamp their winter-ravaged bodies from a long Cold Winter and the rigors of 2 months of rutting.
+The first new sprouting native vegetation has more high octane nutrition in it than it will have at any other time of the season.
+The protein and mineral content in the new spring growth is toppled with nutrition.
+Whitetails turn to fresh new grasses, native browse and forbs to gain back what was lost in winter.
+The new browse shoots from these native plants are highly nutritious, bringing high octane nutrition from 18% to 30% to lactating does and boosting muscle development and replenishing weight loss on bucks to who are beginning the journey of antler development.

-Annual and perennial forbs and woody browse are the main components of a deer’s diet during the spring and summer months.
+Annual and perennial forbs and native browse are the main tiers of a deer’s diet during the spring and summer months.

 Whitetail deer require different nutritional requirements at different times of the year; just like people, whitetails need a well-rounded diet.
 Growing bucks, lactating does, and newborn fawns require these nutritional needs: calcium, phosphorus, fiber, sodium, carbohydrates, and fat, as well as the baseline of protein and water.
 By providing a good chunk of these requirements on your property, whitetails will gravitate to your ground, and more times than not, spend the majority of their life on your property.